a-jha-06/myntraclone/README.md

 This project is clone of Mynta WebApp.

 Features
-Search Products by name.
+1. Search Products by name.
-Apply Filters
+2. Apply Filters
-Add to Wishlist
+3. Add to Wishlist
-Add to Cart
+4. Add to Cart
-Login page to check proper input
+5. Login page to check proper input
-Product discription page
+6. Product discription page

 Tech Stack
-React
+1. React
-Express JS
-Mongoose
-MongoDB
+2. CSS
+3. HTML